An antidepressant may work wonders initially but then may lose its punch and can’t keep up with the depression.

 Oddly, the doctor prescribed only 30 capsules with no refill authorization.

-I consulted with my brother, who has worked in the pharmaceutical industry as a chemist for many years.
+I consulted with my brother, who had been working in the pharmaceutical industry as a chemist for many years.

 When an antidepressant poops out, this means it has lost its fire or power when it comes to subduing depression symptoms.

 This doesn’t mean it’s lost all of its effect, but enough to cause concern in the patient and/or family members.
-The regression is noticeable.
+The regression in my mother was noticeable.

-With my mother, the poop-out effect of her antidepressant took place on day 13 and day 14 of being on Cymbalta.
-I feared she’d have to go up to 90 mg.
+With my mother, the poop-out effect took place on day 13 and day 14 of being on Cymbalta.

 In the case of my mother, it turned out that the antidepressant hadn’t pooped out at all.